aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 > The granule of reuse it the granule of release.

+Anything that we reuse must be released and tracked.

 Release **numbers** and release **notes** for a component allow:

 - reused components are compatible with each other;
 - ease integration of new versions.

+REP gives us our first **hint at how to partition** our design into components.

 The principle means that the **modules formed into a component** must belong to a **cohesive group**.
 A component cannot consist of a random mixture of modules.
 There must be a **common purpose all modules share**.
-It's quire **obvious**.
+It's quite obvious.

-What is **not obvious**: modules grouped together into a component should be **releasable**.
+What is not obvious: modules grouped together into a component should be **releasable**.
 The same release number, release tracking and release docs should make sense both to the author and users.

 #### THE COMMON CLOSURE PRINCIPLE